-Following the necessary checks and liaison with the Parish Council, Dorset Council confirmed by letter dated 13 May 2024 that they were satisfied that the proposed Plan is compliant with the relevant legal requirements and that they intended to commence the Regulation 16 consultation. - The Regulation 16 Consultation started on 15 May and runs for a period of 6 weeks until 25 June 2024. - An Examiner was agreed by the Parish Council on 3 June 2024 and they are expected to be formally appointed by Dorset Council prior to the conclusion of the Regulation 16 consultation.
-A decision on the Examiner's recommendations, including whether the Plan should proceed to referendum, must then be taken within 5 weeks of the report's receipt (unless otherwise agreed by the Parish Council), and this decision is delegated to the Planning Portfolio Holder in Dorset Council.
+- requirements, and to identify an appropriate area for a referendum.
+It is unlikely that the examination will involve a hearing, and no such hearing has been suggested as necessary in the responses, but this will ultimately be a matter for the Examiner. - A decision on the Examiner's recommendations, including whether the Plan should proceed to referendum, must then be taken within 5 weeks of the report's receipt (unless otherwise agreed by the Parish Council), and this decision is delegated to the Planning Portfolio Holder in Dorset Council.